AhmedAslam28/Real-Time-Sign-Language/README.md

 ## Troubleshooting

 ### Camera Issues
-- Ensure webcam is connected and not used by other applications
+- **Local**: Ensure webcam is connected and not used by other applications
+- **Docker**: Verify camera device mapping in docker-compose.yml
 - Try changing camera index in OpenCV capture initialization

 ### Model Loading Errors